swisstackle/USGovBlockchainVoting/README.md

 ## 5. Challenges and Considerations

 - Ensuring digital inclusion and accessibility for all citizens.
-Possibly through Starlink.
+Possibly through Starlink and gov program that funds laptops or devices for people in poverty.
 - Balancing efficiency of AI screening with need for human oversight
 - Educating citizens on how to use the system effectively
 - Handling complex legal and constitutional interpretations